TalkingQuickly/debian_dev_env/README.md

 Then run:

 ```
-ansible-playbook -i inventory.local_dev.yml main.yml --ask-become-pass
+ansible-playbook -i inventory.dev.yml main.yml --ask-become-pass
 ```

 And enter the root or sudo password for remote machine when prompted for "ASK Password".
+This playbook currently assumes that the root and sudo passwords are the same.

 Then just wait and enjoy!